 It is a mantra that guides our intentions.
 It is our philosophy.
 It is our identity.
 It is who we are.

-We pride ourselves in that our students graduate with honours in their chosen courses of study and also in character and leadership skills.
-This distinguishes them both locally and internationally.
+We pride ourselves in the fact that our students graduate with honours in their chosen courses of study and our graduates are impacting on developing and developed economy.